croxton/Stash/README.md

 ### output = ['yes'|'no']
 Do you want to output the variable or just get the variable quietly in the background? (optional, default is 'yes')

+### context = [string]
+If the variable was defined within a context, set it here
+Tip: you can also hardcode the context in the variable name, and use '@' to refer to the current context:
+	{exp:stash:get name="@:title"}
+	{exp:stash:get name="news:title"}

 ### scope = ['user'|'site']
 Is the variable locally scoped to the User's session, or global (set for everyone who visits the site) (optional, default is 'user').